beetbox/beets/docs/reference/pathformat.rst

 other.
 The first such field is used as the result for ``%aunique``.
 If no field suffices, an arbitrary number is used to distinguish the two albums.

-The default identifiers are ``albumartist album`` and the default disambiguators are ``albumtype year label catalognum albumdisambig``.
+The default identifiers are ``albumartist album`` and the default disambiguators are ``albumtype year label catalognum albumdisambig releasegroupdisambig``.
 So you can get reasonable disambiguation behavior if you just use ``%aunique{}`` with no parameters in your path forms (as in the default path formats), but you can customize the disambiguation if, for example, you include the year by default in path formats.

 The default characters used as brackets are ``[]``.
 To change this, provide a third argument to the ``%aunique`` function consisting of two characters: the left